HayesBarber/AutoWiFi/README.md

 - Falls back to Access Point mode for provisioning if credentials are missing
 - Allows over-the-air (OTA) firmware updates using ArduinoOTA
 - Detects multiple fast reboots and clears stored WiFi credentials for re-provisioning
-- Includes a REST-based provisioning interface while in AP mode
+- Provides a REST-based provisioning interface while in AP mode

 ## One-Time Credential Provisioning Sketch